-Chain derailment is only an issue with bikes with the single chain guide on such as the CrossCurrent models.
-These bike do not have enough room for both inside and outside chain guides.
-The chain catcher physically puts a barrier to prevent the chain from coming off the front chain ring.
+Chain derailment is only an issue with bikes with a single chain guide on such as the CrossCurrent models.
+These bikes do not have enough room for both inside and outside chain guides.
+The chain catcher physically puts a barrier to prevent the chain from coming off the front chainring.

 The CrossCurrent X comes with the chain catcher installed.

-If the chain catcher is not adjusted correctly, it might rub against the chain and create a noise or may not be able to keep the chain from coming off the front chain ring.
+If the chain catcher is not adjusted correctly, it might rub against the chain and create noise or may not be able to keep the chain from coming off the front chainring.